 Who am I?

-I’m a psychotherapist and sex coach who works near Haywards Heath and East Grinstead and has helped hundreds of people find their way to relationship happiness.
+I’m a psychotherapist and relationship coach working near Haywards Heath and East Grinstead where I've helped hundreds of people find their way to relational happiness.
 I offer counselling and psychotherapy to individuals, couples and groups who'd like to make a commitment to improving their lives.

 She knew that sex education was important, but felt too self-conscious to have any kind of sex talk with her daughter.
 I found it strange and sad that there was this fear.
 I certainly wasn’t equipped to teach anybody about something I had little theoretical and no practical knowledge of.
 However, my curiosity was ignited and has remained a constant throughout my life as an educator and subsequently psychologist and psychotherapist.